CTSRD-CHERI/cheribsd-getting-started/src/morello-issues/README.md

   Dozens of other installs have completed without issue so this is not common.

+- The most recent firmware version at the time of writing, 1.6, is known to break CheriBSD, leading to various unpredictable symptoms such as panics during boot and no console appearing on the video port.
+If you expereince these symptoms, make sure you are on a known-good version, currently 1.5 at the time of writing.

 ## Issues with older firmware

 The following issues affected users of older firmware revisions: